Continuous glucose monitors

 • For more information about the above CGMs see Dexcom CGMs(external link) and Freestyle Libres(external link).

 • You can swap between the 2 funded CGMs when you get a new prescription.
 You don't need a new special authority.
-Just ask your doctor or nurse prescriber to prescribe the other CGM.
+Just ask your doctor or prescriber to prescribe the other CGM.

 You will usually have a training session with a diabetes nurse, a pharmacist, or with someone from the company who provides the device, to show you how to use it and how to make decisions on managing your diabetes based on the results.